BrukT/sdn_vrrp/README.md

 ## Controller

 Floodlight provides itself an implementation of some basic operations performed by controllers.
-We added our custom module in the pipeline adding the line `net.floodlightcontroller.unipi.ce.anaws.vrrm.VirtualRouterRedundancyManager` in two configuration files just at the end of the list:
+We added our custom module in the pipeline adding the line `it.unipi.ce.anaws.vrrm.VirtualRouterRedundancyManager` in two configuration files just at the end of the list:
   - `src/main/resources/META-INF/services/net.floodlight.core.module.IFloodlightModule`;
   - `src/main/resources/floodlightdefault.properties`.